Watch Intentional Money Moves Live on YouTube Tuesdays at noon ET

 Because here is the truth: sometimes the answer should be no. Sometimes waiting is wise.
 Sometimes "I can't afford that right now" is the most abundant thing you can say.

-I wrote about this in a different way in my post on scarcity vs. abundance mindset, where I challenged the entire binary framework.
+I have written about this in my post on scarcity vs. abundance mindset, where I challenged the entire binary framework.
 The real question is not whether you have a scarcity mindset or an abundance mindset.
 The real question is whether you are making decisions from fear or from clarity.
-And this post is the case study of what happens when that fear goes unchecked.
+And this post is the case study of what happens when that distinction gets erased.

-The abundance mindset messaging has created a perfect storm for impulse spending.
+The abundance mindset messaging has created a perfect storm for impulse spending and emotional spending.
 Here is how it works.

 It reframes hesitation as fear.
 In abundance culture, any pause before purchasing is labeled as "scarcity mindset" or "limiting beliefs."
 The message is clear: if you were truly abundant, you would not hesitate.
 You would just say yes.
 This completely eliminates the healthy pause that good decision-making requires.
 It makes thoughtful financial planning seem like evidence of your unhealed money wounds.

 It spiritualizes financial recklessness.
 This is the most insidious part.
 When you ignore your budget and make an impulse purchase, abundance culture tells you that you are "leaning into faith."
 You are "trusting the universe."
 You are "energetically aligning with wealth."
 It takes what is objectively a financial mistake and reframes it as spiritual growth.
 And then when it does not work out?
-When the money does not show up?
 When you are stressed about the credit card bill?
 That is your fault too.
 You did not believe hard enough.
-You let fear creep back in.
 You were not abundant enough.
 This is gaslighting.
 Full stop.

-Let me be really clear about what happens when abundance mindset overrides impulse control.
+Let me be very clear about what happens when abundance mindset overrides impulse control.

 You never finish what you start.
 When you are constantly saying yes to the next thing, you do not have the time, energy, or focus to implement what you have already bought.
 I cannot tell you how many clients have shown me lists of courses they purchased and never finished.
 Programs they enrolled in and never showed up for.
 Coaching they paid for and did not use.
 This is not abundance.
 This is collecting "solutions" to avoid actually solving the problem.

 You lose trust in yourself.
 Every impulse purchase followed by regret erodes your confidence in your own judgment.
 You start to feel out of control with money.
-Like you cannot trust yourself to make good decisions.
-Like something is wrong with you because you keep doing this thing you know you should not do.
-This shame often leads to more impulse spending as a way to feel better temporarily.
-It is a vicious cycle.
+The shame that follows often leads to more emotional spending as a way to feel better temporarily.
+It is a vicious cycle, and it has nothing to do with your mindset.
+It has to do with the patterns you have been taught.

 You mistake activity for progress.
 Buying things feels productive.
 Enrolling in programs feels like taking action.
-Investing in yourself feels like moving forward.
 But if you are doing it impulsively, without strategy, without actually implementing what you buy, you are not making progress.
 You are just spending money to feel like you are.
-Real progress requires focus, consistency, and follow-through.
-None of which are possible when you are constantly chasing the next shiny opportunity.

 Here is what I want you to understand: you can believe in abundance AND have boundaries around your spending.

 This is at the core of what I teach in the Intentional Money Method.
-One of the six pillars is clarity, which means making financial decisions from a place of clear-eyed understanding rather than emotional reaction.
-Another pillar is values, which means every financial decision gets filtered through what actually matters to you, not what a sales page tells you should matter.
+Two of the six pillars are directly relevant here.
+Clarity means making financial decisions from a place of clear-eyed understanding rather than emotional reaction.
+Values means every financial decision gets filtered through what actually matters to you, not what a sales page tells you should matter.

 Pausing before purchasing.
 When you see an opportunity, you do not immediately pull out your credit card.
-You take time to think about it.
+You take time to think.
 You look at your budget.
-You ask questions.
 You sleep on it.
 This is not scarcity.
 This is respect for yourself and your money.

 Evaluating alignment, not just desire.
 Just because you want something does not mean it is right for you right now.
 Healthy abundance asks: does this align with my current goals?
 Do I have the time and capacity to actually use this?
 Is this the best use of my resources at this moment?

 Finishing before starting.
 Before you enroll in the next program, finish the one you are in.
 Before you hire the next coach, implement what your current coach taught you.
-Before you buy the next course, complete the last one.
-This is how you actually get results.
 This is how investments actually pay off.

 Building security that enables risk.
-The most "abundant" people I know are not the ones spending recklessly on every opportunity.
+The most abundant people I know are not the ones spending recklessly on every opportunity.
 They are the ones who built enough financial security that they can take strategic risks.
 They have emergency funds so they can invest without anxiety.
-They have stable businesses so they can experiment with new offerings.
 They have margin in their budgets so they can say yes to aligned opportunities without going into debt.

 Saying no without shame.
 "No, that is not for me right now."
-"No, I am focused on other priorities."
 "No, I cannot afford that without creating stress."
 These are abundant statements.
 They demonstrate that you know your worth is not determined by how much you spend or how many programs you enroll in.

-If you are reading this and recognizing yourself in these patterns, here is what I want you to know: this is not a character flaw.
+If you are reading this and recognizing yourself in these patterns, I want you to hear this clearly: this is not a character flaw.
 You are not broken.
-You have been targeted by messaging designed to override your better judgment.
+You have been targeted by messaging that was specifically designed to override your better judgment.
 But you can rebuild healthy impulse control.

 Track your impulse purchases for one month.
 Write down every impulse purchase.
 Note what triggered it.
 How you felt before and after.
 Whether you actually used what you bought.
 Awareness is the first step to change.

 Create a "hell yes" filter.
 Before making any purchase, ask yourself: is this a "hell yes" or a "maybe"?
-If it is not a clear, enthusiastic, aligned "hell yes," it is a no. At least for now.
+If it is not a clear, enthusiastic, aligned yes, it is a no. At least for now.

 Build your "already invested" list.
 Make a list of everything you have already purchased that you have not fully used or implemented.
 Before you buy something new, complete something on that list first.

 Get real about your numbers.
 You cannot make good decisions without accurate information.
 Look at your actual income.
 Your actual expenses.
 Your actual debt.
 Not what you hope they will be.
-Not what they could be if everything goes perfectly.
 What they actually are right now.

 Find other ways to feel abundant.
-Often impulse spending is trying to solve an emotional need, not a practical one.
+Impulse spending is often trying to solve an emotional need, not a practical one.
 You are feeling stuck, so you buy a program.
 Feeling inadequate, so you invest in coaching.
-Feeling behind, so you enroll in a certification.
-Find other ways to meet those emotional needs.
-Journal.
+Find other ways to meet those needs.
 Move your body.
-Connect with friends.
+Connect with your community.
 Celebrate small wins.
-Create something.
 The abundant feeling you are chasing does not come from the purchase.
 It comes from how you show up in your life every day.

 I am not against investing in yourself.
 I am not against taking risks.
 I am not against spending money on things that matter.